mstephen19/nanolith/README.md

 // Grab the current value of "foo". console.log(await myMap.get('foo'));

-// Close the mutex orchestrator (only necessary on the
-// thread where the SharedMap was first instantiated). myMap.close();
 ```

-> **Note:** The `.close()` method must be called when finished using the initial `SharedMap` instance.
-Once it is closed, no other instances using the raw object will work.

 But the main point of `SharedMap` is that it can be used to share values between threads without making copies of the data.
 A mutex is also implemented under the hood, which means that a very large concurrency of truly parallel operations to modify the same memory location at the same time.